When will the 2026 applications open?

 What are the academic eligibility requirements?

-Applicants must be enrolled in an Associates Degree or Bachelors Degree program at a U.S. institution, including U.S. territories (Puerto Rico, Guam, etc.).
-Students who have already completed their bachelors degree or will complete it before the end of the program in August 2024 are not eligible.
+Applicants must be enrolled in an Associate’s Degree or Bachelor’s Degree program at a U.S. institution, including U.S. territories (Puerto Rico, Guam, etc.).
+Students who have already completed their bachelor’s degree or will complete it before the end of the program in August 2025 are not eligible.

 In addition, students at U-M Ann Arbor are not eligible to apply.
 Applicants from U-M Flint and U-M Dearborn are welcome.

-We encourage applications from students at minority serving institutions, at primarily undergraduate institutions (institutions with no PhD program), at community colleges, and at institutions with limited nanofabrication facilities.
+We encourage applications from the full spectrum of talent that the U.S. has to offer, including students at primarily undergraduate institutions (institutions with no PhD program), at community colleges, and at institutions with limited nanofabrication facilities.

 In accordance with Michigan State Law and U.S. Federal Law, this program will not discriminate against nor give preference to any individual on the basis of religion, race, color, national origin, age, sex (including gender identity, sexual orientation, and pregnancy), marital status, height, weight, or disability.